CS Course Substitutions Guide

 COMPSCI 330

-DUS-approved Electives for the COMPSCI Major (BA or BS)
+Electives Requirement for the COMPSCI Major - AB and BS

-Three of the five electives for the BS major and one of the three electives for the BA major must be a COMPSCI course.
-Any course that is cross-listed as a CS course counts.
-The other two electives for the major can be 200-level or above CS, Math (must be QS), Stats (must be QS), DUS-approved, or Independent Study courses
+Three of the five electives for the BS major and one of the three electives for the AB major must be a COMPSCI course.
+Any course that is cross-listed as a CS course counts toward this requirement.
+The other two electives for the major can be COMPSCI, MATH (must be QS), and/or STATS (must be QS) at the 200-level or above, DUS-approved, or Independent Study courses.

-Here are some of the courses that are currently DUS-approved electives:
+Some of the courses which are currently DUS-Approved electives

 • ECON 204